Our experts identify the key issues to consider as the UK prepares to exit the EU.

 The UK and the EU will have until this exit date to negotiate terms unless transitional arrangements are agreed that enable discussions to continue beyond March 2019.
 It is important to remember that until the exit date, EU law will continue to apply in this country and there will be no immediate change in the way that people move or trade.

-The European Council Summit on 29 April 2017 is a key event at which guidelines for the EU's negotiating team will be considered.
-Discussions on the terms of the UK’s exit and future relationship with the EU are likely to begin in earnest after this meeting.
+Guidelines for the EU's negotiating team were considered at the European Council Summit on 29 April 2017.
+The discussions on the terms of the UK’s exit and future relationship with the EU are likely to begin in earnest over the coming months, although they are now expected to be delayed until after the new UK Government is elected.
 Agreement will need to be reached on a number of matters, including the costs that the UK will have to pay the EU on exit; its trading relationship with the EU; immigration and border controls; the proposed regulatory framework; state aid; research and innovation programmes across the EU and UK; and defence and security cooperation.

 The Prime Minister has announced that her government will introduce a Great Repeal Bill revoking the European Communities Act 1972, which provides legal authority for EU law to have effect in the UK, and transfer all EU laws currently in force onto the UK statute books.
-The Bill is expected to be published in May or June 2017 and will come into operation before the exit date.
+The Bill is expected to be published this summer if the Conservative Party is re-elected and will come into operation before the exit date.